-Consistent with the Current Rule, the Exchange proposes to adopt separate numerical thresholds for review of transactions for which the Exchange does not receive a filing requesting review within the Obvious Error timeframes set forth above.
+Consistent with the Current Rule, the Exchange proposes to adopt separate numerical thresholds for review of transactions for which the Exchange does not receive an obvious error notification within the Obvious Error timeframes set forth above.
 Based on this review these transactions may qualify as "Catastrophic Errors."
 As proposed, a Catastrophic Error will be deemed to have occurred when the execution price of a transaction is higher or lower than the Theoretical Price for the series by an amount equal to at least the amount shown below:

-Theoretical price Minimum amount

-Below \$2.00 \$0.50

-\$2.00 to \$5.00 1.00

-Above \$5.00 to \$10.00 1.50

-Above \$10.00 to \$20.00 2.00

-Above \$20.00 to \$50.00 2.50

-Above \$50.00 to \$100.00 3.00

-Above \$100.00 4.00
+Theoretical price Minimum amount Below \$2.00 \$2.00 to \$5.00 Above \$5.00 to \$10.00 Above \$10.00 to \$20.00 Above \$20.00 to \$50.00 Above \$50.00 to \$100.00 Above \$100.00 \$0.50 \$1.00 \$2.00 \$2.50 \$3.00 \$4.00

 Based on industry feedback on the Catastrophic Error thresholds set forth under the Current Rule, the thresholds proposed as set forth above are more granular and lower (i.e., more likely to qualify) than the thresholds under the Current Rule.
-As noted above, under the

-Proposed Rule as well as the Current Rule, parties have additional time to submit transactions for review as Catastrophic Errors.
-As proposed, notification requesting review must be received by the Exchange's Market Control by 8:30 a.m.
+As noted above, under the Proposed Rule as well as the Current Rule, parties have additional time to submit transactions for review as Catastrophic Errors.
+As proposed, notification requesting review (a "catastrophic error notification") must be received by MRC by 8:30 a.m.
 Eastern Time on the first trading day following the execution.
-For transactions in an expiring options series that take place on an expiration day, a party must notify the Exchange's Market Control within 45 minutes after the close of trading that same day.
-As is true for requests for review under the Obvious Error provision of the Proposed Rule, a party requesting review of a transaction as a Catastrophic Error must notify the Exchange's Market Control in the manner specified from time to time by the Exchange in a circular distributed to Members.
+For transactions in an expiring options series that take place on an expiration day, a party must minutes.
+The number of obvious errors resulting from valid orders is, of course, a very small fraction of such orders.

+11 The Exchange notes that in the third quarter of 2014 across all options exchanges the average number of valid Customer orders received and executed was less than 38 valid orders every two submit a catastrophic error notification to MRC within 45 minutes after the close of trading that same day.
+As is true for requests for review under the Obvious Error provision of the Proposed Rule, a party requesting review of a transaction as a Catastrophic Error must notify MRC in the manner specified from time to time on the Exchange's Web site.
 By definition, any execution that qualifies as a Catastrophic Error is also an Obvious Error.
-However, the Exchange believes it is appropriate to maintain these two types of errors because the Catastrophic Error provisions provide market participants with a longer notification period under which they may file a request for review with the Exchange of a potential Catastrophic Error than a potential Obvious Error.
-This provides an additional level of protection for transactions that are severely erroneous even in the event a participant does not submit a request for review in a timely fashion.
+However, the Exchange believes it is appropriate to account for these two categories of errors because the Catastrophic Error provisions provide market participants with a longer time period within which they may submit a catastrophic error notification to MRC than the time period for an obvious error notification.
+This provides an additional level of protection for transactions that are severely erroneous even in the event a participant does not submit an obvious error notification in a timely fashion.
 The Proposed Rule would specify the action to be taken by the Exchange if it is determined that a Catastrophic Error has occurred, as described below, and would require the Exchange to promptly notify both parties to the trade electronically or via telephone.
 In the event of a Catastrophic Error, the execution price of the transaction will be adjusted by the Official pursuant to the table below.

-Theoretical price (TP) Buy transaction adjustment- TP plus Sell transaction adjustment- TP minus Below \$2.00 \$2.00 to \$5.00 Above \$5.00 to \$10.00 Above \$10.00 to \$20.00 Above \$20.00 to \$50.00 \$0.50 1.00 1.50 2.00 2.50 \$0.50 1.00 1.50 2.00 2.50 Above \$50.00 to \$100.00 3.00 4.00 3.00 4.00 will be nullified if the adjustment would result in an execution price
+Theoretical price (TP) Buy transaction adjustment- TP Plus Sell transaction adjustment- TP Minus

+Below \$2.00 \$0.50 \$0.50

+\$2.00 to \$5.00 \$1.00 \$1.00

+Above \$5.00 to \$10.00 \$1.50 \$1.50

+Above \$10.00 to \$20.00 \$2.00 \$2.00

+Above \$20.00 to \$50.00 \$2.50 \$2.50

+Above \$50.00 to \$100.00 \$3.00 \$3.00

+Above \$100.00 \$4.00 \$4.00